 Motherhood finds you busier than ever.
 Still, that doesn’t mean friendships are doomed.
-Hear from different moms who share how to meet moms near you.
+Hear 13 moms share how to make friends.

 After I got over myself, I then wondered why I didn’t have a group of friends, you know, like on the show Friends.
 The group that always gets together, has traditions, laughs at inside jokes.
 My friends, the awesome people they are, are scattered everywhere.
 They’re not exactly the folks you see three times a week regularly.